korsakjakub/GOingToREST/README.md

 # GOingToREST

-GOintToREST is a simple 3-app system built for me to learn about communicating between different services.
+GOingToREST is a simple 3-app system built for me to learn about communicating between different services.

 * [`poster/post_producer.go`](poster/post_producer.go)
   * Listens to POST requests @ port 6666